bkaewell/self-driving-car/P2-traffic-sign-classifier/project_writeup.md

 ### Test a Model on New Images

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

+i found that conducting my search in german produced much better results than in english..

+in order to find more interesting images on the web, i ran a google image search in german instead of english.  this provided me much more resources to test my model.

 Here are five German traffic signs that I found on the web: